mbnarayn/Microsoft-Teams/Teams PowerShell Cmdlets.md

 ### Microsoft Teams PowerShell Module

-The Teams PowerShell module contains all the cmdlets you need to create and manage teams.The Teams PowerShell module can be installed by running the PowerShellGet command below.
+The Teams PowerShell module contains all the cmdlets you need to create and manage teams.
+The Teams PowerShell module can be installed by running the PowerShellGet command below.

 `Install-Module -Name MicrosoftTeams`